pulse-empire/ForceX/README.md

 ## LAUNCHED ON [March 3, 2025] - STABLE RELEASE

-## ForceX: A Free and Open Source Malware Project for Ethical Research (Spyware, Botnet)
+## ForceX: A Free and Open Source Malware Project for Ethical Research (Bruteforc Analysis)

 **ForceX** is a free and open-source malware project designed for ethical research and educational purposes.
 This project aims to provide researchers and security professionals with a powerful tool to understand and analyze the security level of web applications against preset Bruteforce techniques.